-524-157 PTA Applied Kinesiology 2 3.00
+PTA Applied Kinesiology 2 3.00

 Applies basic principles from PTA Kinesiology 1 to the axial skeleton and upper quadrant including location and identification of muscles, joints and other landmarks.
 Assess range of motion and strength of the axial skeleton and upper quadrant.
 Integrate analysis of posture and gait.
+PREREQUISITES: 524-156 - PTA Applied Kinesiology 1 with a minimum grade of C or TR loadings, detention times and percent removal efficiencies.
+Environmental regulations, preventive maintenance practices and basic safety precautions are covered.

-527-500 Wastewater Treatment Introduction to 1.50
+Wastewater Treatment Introduction to

 Provides an overview of the different processes used in wastewater treatment plants, as well as the collection system and sludge disposal procedures.
-Covers calculations used to determine plant loadings, detention times and percent removal efficiencies.
-Environmental regulations, preventive maintenance practices and basic safety precautions are covered.
+Covers calculations used to determine plant

-527-503 Conventional Wastewater Treatment 1.50
+Conventional Wastewater Treatment

 Covers the basic biology, chemistry and operational controls of wastewater treatment processes: pre-and primary treatment of wastewater, activated sludge, trickling filters and RBCs (Rotating Biological Contactors).

 The structure and function of major equipment is explained.
 Various lab tests and the calculations associated with them are presented.

-527-505 Advanced Wastewater Treatment 2.00
+Advanced Wastewater Treatment 2.00